SUNDAY 18th June 2023

 2:30 – 3:10: Author Panel – Creative Lives

-Hear from three women who have made significant contributions to the Australian cultural landscape, who’s combined resumes cover political journalist, stand-up comedian, author, playwright, producer, broadcaster and musician, as they share how their early lives continue to shape their creative output.
+Deborah Conway and Wendy Harmer have both made a significant contribution to the Australian cultural landscape.
+Their combined resumes cover political journalist, stand-up comedian, author, playwright, producer, broadcaster and musician.
+In this session, they share how their early lives continue to shape their creative output.
+Chaired by Christine Gordon, Community Engagement and Programming Readings.

 Sponsored by Allen & Unwin